Decoding Consumer Culture Theory: Understanding Consumption as a Social Practice

 -

-The Role of Culture and Identity: Culture plays a crucial role in shaping consumer behavior.
+The Role of Culture and Identity: Culture has a big impact in shaping consumer behavior.
 Cultural values, norms, and beliefs influence our consumption choices and help us define who we are and who we want to be.
 Consumption, therefore, becomes a powerful tool for expressing and negotiating identity.
 We use our purchases to signal our membership in specific groups, to project desired self-images, and to differentiate ourselves from others.

 -